CliCli-Editor/lualib/UpdateLog.md

       log.debug('End of spell')
   end
   ```
-+ Will automatically determine whether the current is a test mode, you can also use 'y3.game.is_debug_mode()' to determine。
++ Will automatically determine whether the current is a test mode, you can also use 'clicli.game.is_debug_mode()' to determine。
 + In test mode, the built-in test instructions (case sensitive) are enabled）：
   * `.RD` - Overloaded script
-  * `.SS` - Print all live objects in Lua and save the results in 'y3/log/snapshot.txt'
+  * `.SS` - Print all live objects in Lua and save the results in 'clicli/log/snapshot.txt'
-  * `.CT` - Prints all alive objects in Lua and their reference paths, and saves the result in 'y3/log/catch.txt'
+  * `.CT` - Prints all alive objects in Lua and their reference paths, and saves the result in 'clicli/log/catch.txt'

 `2023-8-24`
 + Try to use message mode for object events